WebOrigami/docs/src/eg/intro.md

 ## Explorable graphs

 `eg` is generally useful as a way to invoke JavaScript from the shell, but it's especially good at dealing with graphs.
-More specifically, `eg` is designed to work with _explorable graphs_: graph that can tell you what's in it, and can be either synchronous or asynchronous.
+More specifically, `eg` is designed to work with _explorable graphs_: a graph that can tell you what's in it, and can be either synchronous or asynchronous.
 Many common data structures can be represented as explorable graphs.

 Let's start with a simple YAML file: